 Training and Education

-Social Enterprise Academy
+Social Enterprise Academy Scotland

 The Social Enterprise Academy (SEA) was established in 2004 and has supported over 7500 people with learning and development opportunities all over Scotland.
 They work at local and national levels, bringing together learners to share and learn together, at all stages of personal and organisational growth.

-For more about their innovative approach, training programmes and development opportunities, visit the Social Enterprise Academy website.
+For more about their innovative approach, training programmes and development opportunities, visit the Social Enterprise Academy Scotland website.

 School for Social Entrepreneurs (Scotland)